vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* Event name can take any alphanumeric values only.
 * A contact can have any number of tags
 * Email should be in the appropriate (@xxx.com) format
 * Phone number should be in appropriate (8-digit numeric) format